 In term two we move on to developing your physiology and mental toughness with weights, the rowing machine, and cross training.
 You’ll learn how to approach a training session in the most productive way.
-This term sees your first chance at external racing with several time-trial ‘head’ races, normally held over times of 10-20mins depending on the race.
-These include the Men’s and Women’s Head of the River Race in London over the Boat Race course, normally attended by up to 400 crews, and the BUCS Head, normally held in Peterborough and attended by all the university boat clubs.
-On top of this, we attend several smaller races around the country.
+This term sees your first chance at external racing with several time-trial head races.
+These include the Men’s and Women’s Head of the River Race in London over the Boat Race course, normally attended by up to 400 crews, and the BUCS Head, held all over the UK, and attended by every university boat club.
+On top of this, we attend several smaller races around the country to gain experience in racing.

 The summer term sees the beginning of shorter regatta races, generally held over 1-2km.
-The training moves towards learning the ebb and flow of a regatta race as well as preparing skills you’ll need for the transition into the senior squad at the end of the year.
+The training moves towards learning the ins and outs of a regatta, as well as preparing skills you’ll need for the transition into the senior squad at the end of the year.
 At the end of the Easter Holidays, we go for a second one-week training camp to the Netherlands to prepare for the second BUCS event of the year.
 Racing moves to regattas, side by side races on lakes or rivers and these continue throughout the term.
 Unlike many other sports at Warwick that stop at this point, we’re just getting started and this is really what all the hard graft over the year is about.
 This is a mixture of multi-lane regattas such as BUCS (the kind of racing you see at the Olympics) and one-on-one knockout competitions.
 For the beginner first boats, this often culminates at Henley Royal Regatta or Henley Women’s Regatta qualifiers to see where you sit against some of the country’s best crews.